Chiru-konduru/Chiru-konduru/README.md

 - 👋 Hi, I’m @Chiranjeevi-konduru
 - 👀 I’m a ML and DL enthusiast.
-I'm currently doing my Master's in Statisitcs at UIUC.
-I worked as a Software Engineer for 2.3 years
+- 🌱 I'm currently doing my Master's in Statisitcs at UIUC.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: www.linkedin.com/in/chiru-konduru

 <!---
 Chiru-konduru/Chiru-konduru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.